 For best results, we recommend that your child wear their material thumb and finger guards day and night until the habit is broken.
 In order to always have a clean one to pop on we suggest that you purchase three per thumb/hand that they suck.
+The price shown is per fabric guard.
 We apply a discount at checkout so you don’t need to remember a code.

 How long will it take for my Thumbsie® to work?